eric-yates/National-Parks-SQL-Database/README.md

 # sql-national-parks

-Creates a SQL database to track which national parks, national monuments, national forests,...have been visited.
+Creates a SQL database to track which national parks, national monuments, national forests, etc. have been visited.
 Also tracks which trails have been hiked and their stats.
-It may be integrated with GIS to create a map of parks.
+It may be integrated with a GIS to create a map of parks.

 ## Getting Started